ZoltanCoccyx/erdos_2024_artportalen/README.md

 2) Do some species stay longer in the year ?
 3) Other miscellaneous questions to our fantasy.
     - Possibly use some CNN to produce year on year repartition maps ?
+    - Clustering/Classifying species depending on their reaction (e.g. observing the repartition of a species over only one year, can we predict if it will be positively or negatively impacted by climate change ?)

 Possibly validate the trends by trying to predict the last years of data?
 And then project to the :star: future :star:.